frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 * **Unary RPC**: simplest way of communication, one request/ one response.
 * **Server streaming RPC**: similar to the unary, but in this case the server will send back a stream of responses for the client request.
 * **Client streaming RPC**: in this case is the client who sends a stream of requests.
 The server will respond with a single response.
-* **Bidirectional streaming RPC**: it would be a mix of server and client streaming, since both side will be sending a stream of data.
+* **Bidirectional streaming RPC**: it would be a mix of server and client streaming, since both sides will be sending a stream of data.

-Let's complete our protocol's example with this four kinds of service methods:
+Let's complete our protocol's example with these four kinds of service methods:

 ```tut:book
 @option(name = "java_package", value = "quickstart", quote = true)